CodeForPhilly/clean-and-green-philly/SETUP.md

 All of the data scripting is in python and lives in the `data` folder.
 Everything below should be run in that folder.

 For all three OS, you'll first have to go into the `data` subdirectory and open the `docker-compose.yml` file.
 Change the filepath under `volumes` to the location of your repository.
 (Currently it is hardcoded to Brandon's filepath.)
 For example, if your repository is located at `user/Documents/vacant-lots-proj`, you would change the filepath to `user/Documents/vacant-lots-proj/data`.
 Save and close the file.
-Alternatively, yopu can

-Run the image in Docker following the steps below.
+Alternatively, you can run the image in Docker following the steps below.
 If needed, it will build (this will take a few minutes).
 It should only need to build if it's your first time running or if major configuation changes are made.
 Changes to the python script should not trigger a re-build.

 #### Windows
 1. Make sure Docker is running by opening the Docker Desktop app.